 HASS (History and social sciences - includes history and geography)

 Personal Development, Health and Physical Education – PDHPE (includes health information and sports).

 High-schoolers have compulsory subjects and a choice of electives.

 Electives allow for the child to choose two out of the four other subjects in the curriculum.

 You can make it easier on yourself by purchasing some curriculum like workbooks which are made to cover the Australian requirements.
 For example we use Targeting Maths book for each year level.
 They are well designed and completely meet the requirements for NESA.
 You could get books for each subject.

 The NOW series are really good too and we used Science NOW and History NOW books when we began our homeschooling journey.

 Now homeschoolers often have a lot of questions around how many hours they need to homeschool, how many days per week and what time they should be teaching their kids.
 The beauty of homeschooling is that you are able to adapt your routine to yourself and your family.

-We personally school 4 to 5 days a week, but some families stick to 4 days.
+Some families school 5 days a week, while others do 4.
 You can work with the school terms and take holidays when the school children do or you can go with your own routine.
-I know many families that school 6 weeks on, 1 week off as well.
+I also know some families that school 6 weeks on, 1 week off.
 The rough guide is that you teach your child approximately 36 weeks of the year which leaves you with 16 weeks of holidays.

 This article from a UK homeschool mum MonkeyMum goes into depth about the amount of time that is spent at schools and why homeschoolers need not worry that they are spending too little time on their studies.